 Then there is the preserve itself!
 Walk, bike, and explore nature as you enjoy the forests, streams and wide open spaces that make up the land.

-An amazing insight into not only history, but how an entire community lived in Kentucky.
+A visit to Shaker Village is an amazing insight into not only history, but how an entire community lived in Kentucky.